 - Negotiate.
 Find out what these titles can offer you in terms of not just the best price but also added value.
 Make it clear that you are looking to build a long-standing relationship with them and if you sign up front for the year they will be more flexible with both price and that added value.
 Added value can look like editorial mentions, interviews, reviews, competition slots, reader offers, social media, email mentions and discount on event spaces.

 And one thing to never do: don’t go for the classifieds sections in the glossies.
 Ever.
-Regardless of how good a deal it seems.
+Regardless of how good a deal it seems and the amazing reach of the title.
 I’ve never heard of one natural beauty or health brand having any success from these, even in the mags with hundreds of thousands of readers.
 Even with a very appealing CTA.
 No just don’t do it as to conclude, it would seem nobody reads the classifieds!

 Have you run a print advertising campaign with great success?
 Do you need some advice on your latest advertisement?
 Email email@example.com for our support.